Koenkk/zigbee2mqtt.io/information/mqtt_topics_and_message_structure.md

 ## zigbee2mqtt/bridge/networkmap
 Allows you to retrieve a map of your zigbee network.
 Possible payloads are `raw` and `graphviz`.
 Zigbee2mqtt will send the networkmap to topic `zigbee2mqtt/bridge/networkmap/[graphviz OR raw]`. <br /> Use [webgraphviz.com](http://www.webgraphviz.com/) or other Tools to generate Network Graph. <br /> **NOTE:** zigbee2mqtt 1.2.1+ required.

+The graphviz map shows the devices as follows:
+* Coordinator :  rectangle with bold outline
+* Router : rectangle with rounded corners
+* End device : rectangle with rounded corners and dashed outline

+Links are labelled with link quality (0..255) and active routes (listed by short 16 bit destination address).
+Arrow indicates direction of messaging.
+Coordinator and routers will typically have two lines for each connection showing bi-directional message path.
+Line style is:
+* To end devices : dashed lines (signifying message is retrieved by end device when it wakes)
+* To and between coordinator and routers : solid line for active routes or dotted line for no active routes

 ## zigbee2mqtt/bridge/group/[friendly_name]/(add|remove|remove_all)
 See [Groups](groups.md)